 “I Have A Dream” is the third book in Rashmi Bansal’s very successful trilogy of “Stay Hungry Stay Foolish” and “Connect The Dots”.
 All the three books were sold over 350,000 copies in India and translated into 8 languages.
 She secured a place for her in infibeam’s list of Famous Authors in India.
 Congrats to her.
 In my last review about “Connect The Dots” book, I suggested her NOT to mix Hindi and English in the English version of the book, so that the book could inspire millions of Indians who don’t understand Hindi.
 But, the same continued in this book as well.
 Many of my North Indian friends told me that the mix of Hindi gives them the feel of locality and connection with the person when reading.
-What about me who doesn’t understand Hindi?. - Its irritating.
+What about me who don’t understand Hindi?. - It’s irritating.
 I generally do not skip even a single line, while reading any book.
 But this trilogy from Rashmi Bansal is the exception.

 What do we have in this book, this time?.
 The inspiring story of 20 social entrepreneurs who took up a social cause and made a business out of it.
 Their motive is not to earn more money, but to make a difference in the lives of people around them.
 Most of them started small, without knowing their destination or a definite business plan.
 All they had in mind is to help the people.
 Eventually, people, money, and resources fell into place and they made it big.
 The surprising fact is that all of them are middle-class people, the average Indians.
 If they can do it, anyone of us can also do it.
 All we need is the patience and perseverance.
 This is a different version of the Creative Capitalism - defined by Bill Gates.
 The large corporations should come forward to assist one of these social organization as their means of doing good to the society.